 (3).
 Maternity pads.
 The most common ones in Nigeria come in a pack of 10 pads.
 It is safest taking two packs of those though one may end up using just one pack depending on how long the hospital stay lasts.
 The first few days will come with fairly heavy bleeding and you may find yourself changing your pad 5 to 6 times a day.

 |one of the most common maternity pads in the Nigerian market|

 (4) Pants for the new mum.
-4 to 5 black coloured pants are recommended especially if you will be able to wash and dry used ones.
+About 6 black coloured pants are recommended especially if you will not be able to wash and dry used ones.

 (5) About 2 nursing bras.
 These should be comfortable and not too tight as your breasts may get sore at some point.
 You need something that could be soothing to your sore breasts.
 They should allow you breastfeed your newborn with having to unhook the bra.

 (6) Breast pads to trap the leaked milk.
 After colostrum comes the mature breast milk; usually by the second day.
 This could leak a lot and breast pads could come in handy in such cases.